2025 ANNOUNCEMENTS

-The Economic Improvement Council, Inc. will hold a public hearing for review and public comment for the Annual Plan and 5-Year Plan of the Housing Choice Voucher, program year 2025.
+The Economic Improvement Council, Inc. will hold a public hearing for review and public comment for the Annual Plan and 5-Year Plan of the Housing Choice Voucher, program 2025.

 DaysDays